 Q. How are my references notified about a request for a letter of recommendation and how are the letters submitted?

-NIH Medical Research Scholars Program participants will receive an annual stipend of $33,700 for the 2012-2013 year.
+Yes, program participants receive an annual stipend.
+This amount is determined annually.
+Currently, the NIH Medical Research Scholars Program participants receive an annual stipend of $33,700.

 Q. Is the NIH Medical Research Scholars Program stipend taxable?